UPDATE: We have a new YouTube channel. Please CLICK HERE to visit and subscribe to it for video lessons.

 - Case: whether the personal pronoun is acting as the subject or object in a sentence.

 We have since identified the forms that the Twi personal pronouns take when they act as subjects of sentences.
-We did that in Lesson 7: Subject Pronouns in Twi.
+We did that in this lesson.

 Let’s now see the forms that the Twi pronouns take when they act as objects.